 TJ’s Trick-or-Treat Street will take place on Friday, October 31, from 4-6 p.m.
 Artwork by Alex Villescas Second annual Halloween outreach event is sure to be a treat for many.
 [Read more...]
 Read More →

 Senior Monee’ Southall works on her project in Advanced Robotics. photo by Sara Andolsek With a long and successful history, the CCT Magnet attracts attention and expands each year.
 [Read more...]
 Read More →

 English teacher Jennifer Sonheim plans another trip across the ocean.
 Jenn Sonheim, is taking students on a trip to the UK in the coming year. photo by Savannah Orth [Read more...]
 Read More →

 Michael Palmieri departs as director of TJ Theater in order to start a new life path.
 Michael Palmieri thinks back fondly on his theater career at TJ. photo by Ayla Ensz [Read more...]
 Read More →

 photo courtesy of Jeannine Mayo.
 Spartans stepped up to the plate for another great season.
 [Read more...]
 Read More →

 TJ Theatre premieres in March.
 Graphic by Thomas Silverstein This year’s play has been announced, and it’s audition time for the cast and crew.
 [Read more...]
 Read More →

 The TJ Robotics teams enjoy a new level of success at the First Tech Challenge regional competition, sending three teams to the state finals.
 The exciting final elimination rounds found two TJ alliance teams pitted against each other. photo by Matt Spampinato [Read more...]
 Read More →

-Dear TJ Spartan students and families,
+Dear TJ Families and Friends,

 What are two random facts about you?